 Lookout Mountain Golf Club • Phoenix, AZ • 7/12/18

 Even though Gold Canyon and Lookout Mountain is not the most convenient pairing in terms of geography, it was the most appealing combo in terms of price, available tee times and desirability.
 This is another course I’ve always been curious about and I knew they also hadn’t done any recent maintenance on their greens.
 Plus, I found a $28 hot deal for an 11:30 tee time to make it worth the visit.
-Lastly, I was not in any real rush as I only planned to play two courses as needed for my course count.
+Lastly, once I was there I was not in any real rush because I only planned to play two courses as needed for my course count.

 It was reasonably busy out here, but it was mainly twosomes and threesomes going off in front of me.
 I was called to the first tee to join the Webb twosome.
 I waited a few minutes and they never showed up.
 Then, the starter announced it was me and the Miller single on the tee.
 He/she never showed up.
 A few more minutes passed and a single drove up to the tee box.
 I assumed it was Miller, but it was not.
 It was another guy who was originally at the 11:40 tee time.
 The starter then announced both of us with another twosome, who also never showed.
 Eventually, we just teed off as a twosome around 11:45.